ma-compbio/scGHOST/README.md

   - `top_percentile` : the top percentiles within which random walks are performed. default: 0.25
 - `eps` : small float value to prevent dividing by zero in some functions. default: 1e-8
 - `num_clusters` : number of clusters to partition chromosomes into

+## Expected outputs

+scGHOST outputs two pickle files: 1 file with the genome coordinates of each genomic bin of the genome and 1 file with the corresponding subcompartment labels.

+Both genome coordinate and subcompartment output files are dictionaries whose keys are every chromosome in the genome.
+The value of the dictionary for each chromosome is a numpy array.
+In the genome coordinates file, the array consists of chromosome positions binned at the specified resolution (default: 500kb).
+In the subcompartment labels file, the array consists of integer subcompartment labels.

 ## Contact
 Please email kxiong@andrew.cmu.edu or raise an issue in the github repository with any questions about installation or usage.